gevulotnetwork/taiko-demo/README.md

-# Taiko ZKEVM: a sample prover for Gevulot
+# Taiko's zkevm: a sample prover for Gevulot

 ## 1. Overview

-In this document, we will show how to adapt an existing prover so that it may be deployed on a Gevulot node.
+In this tutorial (or use case study), we will show how to adapt an existing prover so that it may be deployed on a Gevulot node.
 To illustate the steps involved, we will use the Taiko zkevm prover currently used on the Katla testnet (alpha 6).
 This repository contains forks of their `zkevm-chain` and `zkevm-circuits` packages.

 Taiko uses a Halo2-based prover for its L2 rollups.

-The goal of this document is to take you through all the steps to get this prover executing in Gevulot.
+Our goalW is to take you through all the steps to get this prover executing in Gevulot.

-- we describe how create a witness required for the prover
+- we describe how to create a witness required for the prover
 - how we created standalone prover and verifier binaries
-- how we adapt the binraries to run in the Gevulot environment
+- how we adapted the binaries to run in the Gevulot environment
-- furthermore, it's a nice juicy prover task:  it takes about 6 minutes to run, using 22 cores and 17 GB of memory
-- we can examine the proofs written to the L1 node, which is Holesky in this case

 This tutorial is meant to be run from the `zkevm-chain` folder.
-W

 ## 2. The Prover

 The Taito prover resides in this repository: https://github.com/taikoxyz/zkevm-chain

-Currently, they are running their Katla testnet (Alpha 6).
-Therefore, we have used  the `v0.6.0-alpha` branch, and for illustration purposes this particular commit:
+Currently, Taiko are running their Katla testnet (Alpha 6).
+Therefore, we have used  the `v0.6.0-alpha` branch.
+For illustration purposes this particular commit:

 - https://github.com/taikoxyz/zkevm-chain/tree/275eec0097400241ab71963f6c1a192019d219cb

-There are 3 main parts to this coding process
+There are three phases to this the code changes we have to do:
 1. Adapt the `prover_cmd` binary to support witness capture, offline proving and verification
 2. Create a new binary for the prover which we will package, as well as one for the verifier
-3. Package these both as Nanos unikernel images.
+3. Package the binaries as Nanos unikernel images.

 ## 3 Adapt `prover_cmd`